Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Change the Filter

-Change your air filter regularly.
+Change the AC air filter regularly.

 According to my HVAC contractor, surprisingly few people actually do this.